DISCLOSURE AND BARRING SYSTEM (DBS)

 Total Cost to the trainee is £72.

-The Manchester Institute for Psychotherapy will be using an umbrella body to process the applications and the umbrella body will check the application at all stages.
+The Manchester Institute for Psychotherapy use an umbrella body to process and check the applications.
 The umbrella body MIP will use is Stockport Council.)

 MIP will start off the process for each trainee who undertakes placements at MIP and the applicant will continue the process.